UCD-Physics/Advanced-Lab-Website/content/info/beech_hill/_index.md

-The UCD School of Physics has relocated to the old Ericsson building in Beech Hill from September 2023 while the Science Phase III upgrade is in progress.
+The UCD School of Physics has relocated to the L.M.I.
+Building in Beech Hill from September 2023 while the Science Phase III upgrade is in progress.
+This building is just beyond the edge of campus, less than 200 m from UCD Nexus.

 The Stage 3 and Stage 4 Advanced Laboratories are now located in Beech Hill on the ground and first floors of the B wing.